ravil-gasanov/ravil-gasanov.github.io/_posts/2022-12-09-Unlock-Your-Learning-Potential-7-Essential-Tips.md

 ## 2. Process vs Product
 However, when you are studying, it is important to focus on the process and not just the end product.

-Study out of curiousity.
+Study out of curiosity.
 This will help you avoid burning out and enjoy the learning experience.

 ## 3. Binging be damned
 It is better to study for shorter periods every day, rather than trying to cram all your studying into one long session once a week.